Red Cell Community Service

 Inclusions

-• adult patients (over 18) living with sickle cell, thalassemia and other rare inherited anaemias who are NCL residents under NCL Specialist Haemoglobinopathies Teams
+• Over-18s living with sickle cell, thalassemia and other rare inherited anaemias who are NCL residents under NCL Specialist Haemoglobinopathies Teams

-• patients aged 16-18 who have transitioned to or are in the process of transition to an adult team referrals need to be discussed with the relevant acute team (adult/paediatric) on a case by case basis to determine appropriateness in this age group
+• For 16 to 18-year-olds who have transitioned to or are in the process of transition to an adult team, referrals need to be discussed with the relevant acute team (adult/paediatric) on a case-by-case basis to determine appropriateness

 Exclusions